cfu288/CellNeuro/Notes.md

 * the activated G protein subunits may activate second messenger biochemical cascades
 * 2nd messengers include cAMP, cGMP, NO, Ca++, lipids like DAG, IP3
 * may activate adenyl cyclase which makes cAMP and the cAMP can activate things
-* for example: Activated Gprotein subunits may activate adente maylyl cyclase which then produces cAMP
+* for example: Activated G-protein subunits may activate adente maylyl cyclase which then produces cAMP
 * cAMP will activate a protein kinase, protein kinase puts a phosphate on to a protein (phosphorylates the protein) the phosphorylate dprotein could be an ion channel
 * To terminate the activity:
 * the phosphate may be removed from the channel by a protein phosphatase